sleak-lbl/weekly-emails/items/whpc.md

 - Fostering creativity through diversity.

-The tutorial and paper submission deadlines have passed, but poster submissions are due January 31, 2020, AOE.
+The tutorial and paper submission deadlines have passed, but poster submissions are due this Friday, January 31, 2020, AOE.
 For more information and to submit, please see
 <https://womeninhpc.org/events/summit-2020>.